 From a pot of herbs on the windowsill, tucking salads and vegetables in among the flowers beds, to setting aside a dedicated plot, there are many ways to create your own harvest in a vegetable garden.

-Early spring is an ideal time to begin creating your plot, but start planning well ahead (our vegetable gardener’s calendar will help).
+Early spring is an ideal time to begin creating your vegetable garden plot, but start planning well ahead.
 At first it may involve a little trial and error but, whether you have a small or large garden, you can add some edibles.

 Decide on the size of the plot you would like to create and can manage.
-A large vegetable garden with room to grow everything will take a lot of work, both in preparation and also maintenance, whereas a tiny plot with dwarf varieties, containers, or produce mixed in among flowerbeds, are better options if your available time for gardening is limited.
+A large vegetable garden with room to grow everything will take a lot of work, both in preparation and also maintenance.
+A tiny plot with dwarf varieties, containers, or produce mixed in among flowerbeds, are better options if your available time for gardening is limited.

 An open, sunny spot is preferable, ideally one that enjoys the morning sun, and around six to eight hours of direct sunlight daily.
 To grow quickly and well, vegetables need as much light as possible, so track the sun throughout the day to see where shadows fall.
 If you don’t have these conditions, there are some crops that tolerate shade, such as cherries, blackberries, raspberries, rhubarb and blackcurrants.